 Il carattere "spazio" corrisponde al numero &H20 (in esadecimale), che è il 32 (espresso in numeri decimali).
 Invece, il carattere dollaro "$" corrisponde al numero &H24 (in esadecimale), che è il 36 (in decimale).
 Il numero del carattere si è quindi spostato da 32 a 36, con un incremento di 4.
 Esprimendo il numero 4 in potenze di 2, si ottiene 2^2.
 Da questo ragionamento, si evince che il bit difettoso della memoria RAM era il D2, corrispondente al chip U22.

-Commodore 64 memory repair
+Reading memory Commodore 64

 Without fail, I replaced the C64's U22 chip with an identical one, an MT4264-15 purchased online.
 Obviously I bought a few more spare RAM chips, which, as we will see shortly, was useful to me.